The central point of capitalism, as expounded by Karl Mar...

 According to Marx, workers produce more than what they get employers.
 The capitalist employers buy the services of labour cheap, but they sell the goods produced by labour at a rate higher than the amount spent for the payment of wages, and the maintenance of the factory.
 They appropriate this excess as profit.

-To which of the following did Nigeria belong before the formation of the OAU ...
+Which of the following can aid in the formation of public opinion? ...

-Which of the following is not an obligation of a citizen? ...
+Which of the following is not a feature of a democratic system of government? ...